Authentic Lessons for 21st Century Learning

 Once again, ask students to answer the essential question: How are genetic disorders related to DNA processes?
 This can be done individually or in small groups.

-Have each group make a poster, Power Point, or Prezi including the following information: Name of disorder, brief description, chromosome affected, inheritance of disorder, a possible Punnett square for the disorder, cause of disorder (such as deletion, insertion, duplication), possible treatments, and interesting facts.
+Have each group make a poster, slide presentation, or Prezi including the following information: Name of disorder, brief description, chromosome affected, inheritance of disorder, a possible Punnett Square for the disorder, cause of disorder (such as deletion, insertion, duplication), possible treatments, and interesting facts.
 Have students do a Gallery Walk.
 You can have one student from each group remain with the poster to explain, or have a question and answer session after everyone has had a chance to see all of the posters.
-If a group chooses to make a Power Point or Prezi, have them present it to the class.
+If a group chooses to make a slide presentation or Prezi, have them present it to the class.

 Evaluate

-Give a set of academic vocabulary cards to pairs of students.
+Give a set of Academic Vocabulary Cards to each pair of students.
 Have each pair sort the cards in a way that makes sense to them.
-Give them a few minutes without allowing them to look at the back of the card.
+Give them a few minutes without allowing them to look at the backs of the cards.
 Then tell them they can flip over five cards to read the back before finalizing their arrangement.

 Each pair shares how they arranged their cards and why.
 You may have students tape or paste their cards on butcher paper to help them show and explain their arrangement.